locationtech/geomesa/docs/user/kafka/usage.rst

 assuming that the GeoMesa code is on the classpath.
 To create a ``KafkaDataStore`` there are two required properties, one for the Apache Kafka connection, ``kafka.brokers``, and one for the Apache Zookeeper connection, ``kafka.zookeepers``.
 An optional parameter, ``kafka.zk.path`` is used to specify a path in Zookeeper under which schemas are stored.
 If no zk path is specified then a default path will be used.
 Configuration parameters are described fully below.

 .. code-block:: java

+    import org.geotools.data.DataStore;
+    import org.geotools.data.DataStoreFinder;

     Map<String, Serializable> parameters = new HashMap<>();
     parameters.put("kafka.zookeepers", "localhost:2181");
     parameters.put("kafka.brokers", "localhost:9092");
-    org.geotools.data.DataStore dataStore =
+    DataStore dataStore = DataStoreFinder.getDataStore(parameters);
-        org.geotools.data.DataStoreFinder.getDataStore(parameters);

 .. _kafka_parameters:

 Kafka Data Store Parameters
 ---------------------------

+The Kafka data store differs from most data stores in that the data set is kept entirely in memory.
+Because of this, the in-memory indexing can be configured at runtime through data store parameters.
+See :ref:`kafka_index_config` for more information on the available indexing options.

+Because configuration options can reference attributes from a particular SimpleFeatureType, it may be necessary to create multiple Kafka data store instances when dealing with multiple schemas.

-The Kafka Data Store takes several parameters (required parameters are marked with ``*``):
+The Kafka data store accepts the following parameters (required parameters are marked with ``*``):

 ==================================== ======= ====================================================================================================
 Parameter                            Type    Description